stijn-dejongh/lovecraft_public_domain/raw_converts/mys.md

-In the extreme southern part of No-Mans Land, there was found a hut, and several other signs of human habitation. they promptly entered, and, chained to the floor, lay Griggs, Johns, &amp; Dahabea.
-They, upon arriving in London, separated, Griggs going to Ruralville, Johns to the Frigate, &amp; Dahabea to Madagascar.
+In the extreme southern part of No-Mans Land, there was found a hut, and several other signs of human habitation. they promptly entered, and, chained to the floor, lay Griggs, Johns, & Dahabea.
+They, upon arriving in London, separated, Griggs going to Ruralville, Johns to the Frigate, & Dahabea to Madagascar.

     Chapter 8.